In this post, I discuss the basics of nonprofit organizations, why they are necessary, and the essential role they play in our society.

 The Market Failure Theory

 The market failure theory states that there are some causes for which there is no incentive for the free market to provide public goods.
 This may be because of what is known as the free-rider problem.
-The free-rider problem refers to a situation where it is just as easy for one person to enjoy a benefit as another and impossible to force everyone to pay for it.
+The free-rider problem refers to a situation where it is just as easy for one person to enjoy a benefit as another.
+It is therefore impossible to force everyone to pay for it.

 Providing clean air is the common example.
-The market has no direct financial incentive for providing clean air because a for-profit player could not limit the provision of clean air to those who pay for the service.
+The market has no direct financial incentive to provide clean air.
+A for-profit player could not limit the provision of clean air to those who pay for the service.
 He could therefore not expect any return on his investment.

 Market failure can also occur when the consumers are different than the purchasers.
 Two common examples are nursing homes and disaster relief.
-In these situations, those paying for the goods and services are different than those receiving them.
-People in disaster areas are generally not paying the Red Cross for the bottled water and shelter they receive.
+In these situations, those paying for the goods and services are often different than those receiving them.
+People in disaster areas generally do not pay the Red Cross for the bottled water and shelter they receive.

-Therefore, the market does not have an incentive to meet the needs of the consumer of the goods and services, but rather those of the payors.
-This, of course, distorts the service provided.
+Therefore, the market does not have an incentive to meet the needs of the consumer of the goods and services.
+Instead, the motivation is toward satisfying the payors.
+This, of course, distorts the service the market provides.
 Anyone who has ever had to deal with subpar medical care because of what their insurance does and does not cover should understand what I mean here.

 Government Failure Theory

 Government failure is the other prong of the contract failure theory.
-Proponents of this theory state that government moves too slowly and cannot respond rapidly to public needs.
-Furthermore, government can generally only move with majority consent.
-So, a genuine need for which there is no political support will generally not garner government action.
+Proponents of this theory state that government moves too slowly.
+It cannot respond rapidly to public needs.
+Furthermore, government can generally only act with majority consent.
+So, a genuine need for which there is no political support will usually not prompt government action.

-Given the limited resources of government and the myriad of different interests and ideologies competing for political power, there are a number of worthy—and unworthy, depending on your point of view—causes that do not receive government support.
+Given the limited resources of government and the myriad of different interests and ideologies competing for political power, there are a number of worthy causes that do not receive government support.
 Nonprofits help fill this gap.

 So, what are the legal requirements for creating a nonprofit organization?
-In the United States, a nonprofit organization must state its intention to be a nonprofit organization in its Articles of Incorporation.
-These articles must also contain a non-distribution constraint forbidding, as described above, the organization from distributing the money it collects to insiders.
+A nonprofit organization must state its intention to be a nonprofit organization in its Articles of Incorporation.
+These articles must also contain a non-distribution constraint.
+As described above, this forbids the organization from distributing the money it collects to insiders.

-Federal law generally controls the government and formation of nonprofit organizations.
-Nothing stops the states from providing unique rules for the formation of nonprofits, but since the federal tax implications are often the driving motivation in designating an organization as not-for-profit, the federal tax code generally controls.
-Acknowledging this reality, states usually defer to the Internal Revenue Code in their own rules governing the formation and recognition of nonprofit organizations.
+Federal law generally controls the government and the formation of nonprofit organizations.
+Nothing stops the states from providing unique rules for the establishment of nonprofits.
+The federal tax implications, however, are often the driving motivation in designating an organization as not-for-profit.
+The federal tax code, therefore, generally controls.

 So, what if a nonprofit organization decides that it wants to convert to a for-profit business?
-This is possible in a sense, but very difficult.
+This is possible but very difficult.
 Such a move usually requires the termination of the nonprofit organization and the formation of a new for-profit company.

-When a nonprofit organization is terminated, however, all the assets must be used to be distributed for public use.
-They cannot be used by the new organization, so making the transition is extremely difficult.
+When a nonprofit organization is terminated, however, the organization must distribute all its assets for public use.
+The new organization cannot use them, making the transition extremely challenging.